DEQdsobota/Oregon-North-Coast-Dissolved-Oxygen-Visualizer/README.md

 ## Data sources

-Right now, the app brings in data from three locations: AWQMS, LASAR, and Excel, that was preprocessed and collected in a file "ShinyAllData.Rdata."
-The LASAR data should now reside entirely in the AWQMS database, so this could be revised by querying AWQMS in the future.
-Entries that were nearly duplicate were typically left in to improve transparency.
+Right now, the app brings in data from AWQMS in a flat file "ShinyAllData.Rdata."
+We are working toward linking the app dynamically with ODEQ's AWQMS database with internal R servers in the near future.

-Two sites originally present in the Excel data were excluded because they have not been assigned LASAR/MLocIDs and this is was important for coding the sites in the app.
-These sites may receive codes in the future.

 ## Data prep